ecml-aaltd/aaltd2023/submission.md

 Authors that would not want their papers to apply for possible oral presentation should inform the organisers at the time of submission.
 Submitted papers should be 6 to 16 pages long using the LNCS formatting style.

+Each accepted paper will be invited to propose a camera ready version of their article taking into account the reviewers recommendations.
+Note that being accepted as a poster does not require reducing the length of the article.
+The organizers prepare the list of oral presentations, considering the program constraints and the scientific interest for broader exposition of the work.

+At least one of the authors must be registered to the conference.
+If not, the paper will not appear in the program.

+All the articles accepted for the workshop will be available online for at least 3 years.

 After the workshop, authors of selected papers will be invited for publication in a special volume in the Lecture Notes in Computer Science (LNCS) series (see [last year’s edition](https://link.springer.com/book/10.1007/978-3-031-24378-3)).